Summary

 - resupply of the contraceptive pill.

-All Australian residents who hold a current Medicare card are eligible to receive medicines supplied under the pilot at the same price as if they had a prescription, that is, the same as under the Pharmaceutical Benefits Scheme (PBS).
+All Australian residents with a current Medicare card can receive medicines supplied under the pilot at the same price as if they had a prescription.
 This includes concession card holders and those eligible for subsidised medicine under the Closing the Gap program.

-For vaccinations or travel health, pharmacies may charge a consultation fee, plus the cost of any vaccines given for a travel health or other vaccination consultation.
+For travel healthcare consultations and vaccinations, pharmacies may charge a consultation fee, and you will be charged the cost of any vaccines given for a travel health or other vaccination consultation.

 The cost of the consultation and the vaccines may vary between pharmacies.